 - 1/2 cup semisweet chocolate mini morsels

-- 2. Using 1 slightly heaping tablespoon or a level #70 ice-cream scoop, portion the melted chocolate into each ramekin, then use the back of a teaspoon to spread the chocolate over the insides to completely cover the foil.
+- Portion the melted chocolate into each ramekin, using 1 slightly heaping tablespoon or a level #70 ice-cream scoop.
+Then use the back of a teaspoon to spread the chocolate to completely cover the foil.
 Refrigerate the ramekins until the chocolate is thoroughly hardened, 30 to 40 minutes.

-- 3. Place the softened cream cheese, peanut butter, and sugar in the bowl of a stand electric mixer fitted with a paddle.
+- Place the softened cream cheese, peanut butter, and sugar in the bowl of a fitted with a paddle.
 Beat on medium for 1 minute until combined.
 Stop and scrape down the sides of the bowl and the paddle.
 Beat on medium-high until very soft, about 1 minute.
 Transfer to another bowl and set aside.

 - Place the heavy cream and vanilla in a clean mixer bowl and attach a balloon whip.
 Whisk on high until stiff peaks form, about 1 1/2 minutes.
 Use a rubber spatula to fold the whipped cream into the peanut butter mixture until thoroughly incorporated, then fold in the chocolate mini morsels.